In This Article

 - Plant Type: Perennial evergreen tree or shrub

 - Soil Type: Non-stratified and fine-textured soils

 - Toxicity: Non-toxic

 If you're living in an apartment that receives no natural sunlight, an olive tree probably isn't the best choice for you.
 However, if you can place your plant near an open window, letting it get a bit of air, you have the potential to promote healthy growth for at least a few years.

 For the first year with your indoor olive tree, make sure you water it weekly or every time you notice the top two inches of soil feeling pretty dry.
 After the tree is fully integrated and established in its pot, feel free to water only once a month.
 However, make sure you really water it.
 It's a good idea to drench the soil with a hose, and let all the excess water run out of the bottom of the pot.

-Since olive trees aren't used to water regularly, giving it a good drink will help rehydrate it.
+Since olive trees aren't used to water regularly, giving it a good drink will help rehydrate them.
 A thorough watering also lets the plant get rid of built-up salts and chemicals from the water and soil.

 Olive trees can be a little contradictory: They need sun but not too much.
 The most important thing to note before bringing home your indoor olive tree is that it needs sunlight, air, and movement.

 If you want to go above and beyond, take your plant outside every few months, and wash it down completely, including the undersides of the leaves where pests can accumulate.
 Plus, since olive trees need fresh air, you're killing two birds with one stone by bringing it outside for a bath.

 Don't put your olive tree in direct sunlight while it's outside because even just a few minutes in bright sun can burn it.
 Try to leave it under a bigger tree or in the shade.